kajberg84/tokenizer/README.md

 ---

-11. If you want to try out CLI-app you need to write - import { startUserCLI } from "./utility/startUserCLI.js" in main.js.
+11. If you want to try out "CLI app - Beta" you need to write - import { startUserCLI } from "./utility/startUserCLI.js" in main.js.
 12. Follow #1-9 then startUserCLI(tokenizedCollection)

 ---